ocaml/ocaml.org/data/tutorials/language/0lg_01_basic_datatypes.md

 Even integers and floats can be seen as enumerated-like variant types, with many constructors and [funky syntactic sugar](https://youtu.be/O0_H3F84Yjk), which allows pattern matching on those types.

 In the end, the only type construction that does not reduce to a variant is the function arrow type.
-It is possible to perform pattern matching on values of any type, except functions.
+Pattern matching allows the inspection of values of any type, except functions.

 #### User-Defined Polymorphic